 Why healthy stress management is so important

 Your body’s natural response to the end of a stressful situation is to stop sending hormones so levels return to normal.
 However, if you’re constantly feeling stressed these hormones remain elevated, which can affect your health in negative ways, including:

 - Muscle tension and pain

 - Heart disease, heart attack, high blood pressure and stroke

 Learning to manage stress in healthy ways

 Managing stress with temporary escapes like alcohol, drugs or food can be tempting.
-And although you shouldn’t feel bad about occasionally stress-eating a brownie, it’s important to learn a few healthy ways of dealing with stress that work for you.
+And although you shouldn’t feel bad about occasionally stress-eating a brownie, it’s important to learn a few stress management techniques as healthy ways of dealing with stress that work for you.